kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 -C, --cct &lt;file&gt;
 Specify the CCT to read conditions from.
 This will override the CCT reference within the ACT.

+-c, --strict
+Check whether product attributes and conditions used by an object are declared in the ACT and CCT respectively.

 -d, --dir &lt;dir&gt;
 The directory to start searching for ACT/CCT/PCT data modules in.
 By